Jc-alt logo

 return provinces

-Solution 3: [Union Find] Union Find Early Pruning - Graph/something
+Solution 3: [Union Find] Union Find Early Pruning - Graph/Union Find

 def findCircleNum(self, isConnected: List[List[int]]) -> int: